Towards social inclusion in Šavnik: Montenegro’s forgotten region

 Written by: Andrea Raickovic, intern at the UNDP in Montenegro

-- 08 Sep 2015:Montenegro introduces national, toll-free, anonymous SOS helpline for victims of violence of family
+- 08 Sep 2015:Montenegro introduces national, toll-free, anonymous SOS helpline for victims of violence in family

 Social welfare reform project